Sustainable Cooks

 Instructions

-• Remove any dirt with cool running water.
+• Remove any dirt from the potatoes with cool running water.
 Peel (optional) and then rinse again.

 • Bring a large pot of water to a rolling boil.